 - Beer (0.5 liter) at a pub/restaurant 20 – 35 NIS

 - Water (0.33 liter) – 10 NIS.
-And a sixpack of 2-liter bottles at a supermarket costs 10-12 NIS.
+And a six-pack of 2-liter bottles at a supermarket costs 10-12 NIS.

 - One-way bus ticket within a city is around 6 NIS.

-- Taxi price per 1 kilometer is around 4 NIS, and 90 NIS for a one hour drive.
+- Taxi price per 1 kilometer is around 4 NIS, and 90 NIS for a one-hour drive.

 The accepted tip in restaurants is 10 – 15% of the bills.
 As per other areas, like porters and other hotel staff, there is no accepted standard.
 Taxi drivers are usually not tipped.

-How To Travel Israel On A Budget?
+How to Travel Israel On a Budget?

 Using the Pareto principle, we will go over the most expensive components of a trip to Israel.

 - Flights – most flights to Israel reach Ben Gurion (TLV) airport.
 Recently Ovda Airport, not far from Eilat, was opened.
-Many European low-cost companies flight to Ovda Airport.
+Many European low-cost companies fly to Ovda Airport.
 Thus, check flights that reach all airports in Israel.

 - Food – prices in restaurants and cafes can be steep.
 One alternative would be street food.
 This budget option is widespread, and the variety of street food is quite broad.
 Falafel, Hummus, Shawarma, Msabbaha, Bourekas, Khachapuri, Shakshouka, and Sabich are just some of the options.

-What Are The Best Things To Buy In Israel?
+What are The Best Things to Buy in Israel?

 - Dead sea products include a wide range of beauty products.
 Ahava produces these items, and you can find them at the Dead Sea and in malls across Israel.

 - Spices – you can find a wide variety of herbs and spices in Israel.
-Many tourists love purchasing them, but before doing so, you need to check whether you will be allowed to enter with them to origin country.
+Many tourists love purchasing them, but before doing so, you need to check whether you will be allowed to enter with them to the origin country.
 Read on Herbs And Spices In Israel for additional info.

 As long we are on this topic, I want to mention that some people love to take Halva, Tahini, Hummus, Dates, and Date honey with them.
 Though they are delicious, they are also heavier than spices.
 So, beware of your weight limit.

-- Handicrafts – you can find a lot of unique handmade items in Israel.
+- Handcrafts – you can find a lot of unique handmade items in Israel.
 Whether it is ceramics (Israeli and Armenian), pottery, Hamsa made of different materials, Judaica items, Bedouin handicrafts, Metalace, and many others.
-The most popular places to buy jewelry and crafts are the Cardo in the Old City of Jerusalem, Mamilla mall in Jerusalem, numerous galleries at Old Jaffa, Nachlat Binyamin Market in Tel Aviv, Ein Hod, and Safed.
+The most popular places to buy jewelry and crafts are the Cardo in the Old City of Jerusalem, Mamilla mall in Jerusalem, numerous galleries at Old Jaffa, Nachalat Binyamin Market in Tel Aviv, Ein Hod, and Safed.